Biden puts focus on drug prices as he tries to revive agenda

 “It’s safe to say that all of us can agree that prescription drugs are outrageously expensive in this country,” Biden said Dec.
 6.

-The provisions are part of Biden’s expansive domestic agenda, known as “Build Back Better.”
-However, the legislation is at a standstill because of resistance from moderate Democratic Sens.
-Joe Manchin, D-W.V., and Kyrsten Sinema, D-Ariz.
+The provisions are part of Biden’s expansive domestic agenda, but the legislation is at a standstill because of difficulty reaching a consensus within the Democratic caucus in the Senate.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.